Every child deserves

 a smart and healthy start.

-The Early Childhood & Family Hub is starting in Washington Heights.
+The Early Childhood & Family HUB is starting in Washington Heights.

 We are building a first-of-its-kind integrated community center for children ages 0–5 and their caregivers — a free, welcoming space where families can play, learn, connect, and access the support they need, all under one roof.